Should you nap?

-More than 85% of mammals are polyphasic sleepers, sleeping for short periods throughout the day.
+Apparently more than 85% of mammals are polyphasic sleepers, sleeping for short periods throughout the day.
 Humans are part of the minority as monophasic sleepers, as our days are divided into two distinct periods, one for sleep and one for wakefulness.
 This may or may not be our natural sleep pattern however, as young children and elderly people generally need to nap and napping is a key custom for many cultures.
 What would the Spanish due without their daily afternoon siesta!

 3 types of nap:

-- Emergency napping - when you suddenly feel really tired and can’t continue with whatever you are doing.
-E.g. when you feel drowsy driving or while using heavy and dangerous machinery, then an emergency nap can be essential for your safety.
+- Emergency napping - when you suddenly feel really tired and can’t continue with whatever you are doing such as driving or using heavy and dangerous machinery, then an emergency nap can be essential for your safety.

 - Habitual napping - when you take a nap at the same time each day.
-(Often after lunch like the Spanish siesta!
+Often after lunch like the Spanish siesta!
 But make sure you don't sleep for long as it will interfere with your sleep later.